H4S2O8/EnglishAnswerGenerator/answerWeek1.md

 What are the meanings of different types of sentences?

 **Answer4:**
-Short simple sentences are often used to make emphatic or important statements, such as the first sentence of the first passage and the last two sentences of the second passage.
-Long complex sentences express complex ideas clearly and accurately, for they have room for all kinds of modifiers.
-The last two sentences of the first passage and the first and fourth sentences of the second are good examples.
+Loose sentences arc easier, simpler, more natural and direct; periodic sentences are more complex, emphatic, formal, or literary.
+Here are more examples of the two types:
+The sentence you are now reading is so constructed that the completion of its meaning and effect depend on reading it to the very last word.
+Such a sentence is called periodic, as contrasted with the other type, loose, of which this is an example—a sentence that might be stopped at several points (in this sentence, after periodic, type, loose, example, or points).

-Answer start at 4152 and end at 4556
+Answer start at 3627 and end at 4163

 **AnswerSpan4:**
-express complex ideas clearly and accurately
+Loose sentences arc easier, simpler, more natural and direct; periodic sentences are more complex, emphatic, formal, or literary

- Answer start at 200 and end at 244
+ Answer start at 0 and end at 127